Gunnza/Android-Restaurant-App/README.md

 Testing
 I tested my app by using a trace file within each of the activities to test for any bugs or lag on the project.
 The results were clean and the app is running smoothly.

-Publication
-I am publishing the app on Samsung apps.com as it is free and provides a platform for the app.
-Setup is shown below:

 Conclusion
 From creating this I will now always know and remember how to begin most of the tedious tasks to begin the app development such as connecting a device to debug on and downloading the correct software.
 I have further developed my skills with java.
 I have knowledge on how to test my app and publish it for free.
 Android studio is now my main IDE to develop app as I found it very user friendly and useful.